Your Plastic Surgery Consultation

 - Are the fees within your budget?

 - Would a monthly payment plan make this possible?
 (If yes: what is an ideal monthly payment?
 Do you need a co-signer?
 Do you have a down payment?)

 Although this varies by procedure, it’s important to be physically ready for cosmetic surgery.
 Specific information will be provided by your doctor at your consult, but there are certain things you can prepare for.
 If you are a smoker, you will need to plan on putting the pack down at least two weeks before and after your surgery.
 Being at a healthy, stable weight is important if you are undergoing a body contouring procedure.

 It’s also good to plan for a post-surgical ride home and companionship as you recover, in addition to preparing your home for recovery.
 Ensuring you have healthy food, comfortable clothing, and entertainment material at hand can make a world of difference in your recovery.

-Step Six: Getting Started with the Center for Plastic Surgery
+Step Six: Getting Started with Center for Plastic Surgery

 If you’re located in the Washington, DC or Northern Virginia area and are interested in learning more, contact us today to schedule your personalized, complimentary cosmetic consultation.
 Our surgeons will work closely with you to discuss your concerns, evaluate your anatomy, and design a surgical plan that best suits your goals.
-For your convenience, you may fill out our patient form prior to your appointment.†Cost estimates are all-inclusive ballpark figures.
-Actual procedures to be performed and costs vary depending on individual patient needs.
-Our Patient Coordinator will provide a fee quote after your consultation with the physician.
+For your convenience, you may fill out our patient forms prior to your appointment.